 A long-lived asset classified as "held for sale" is initially measured at the lower of carrying amount or fair value less costs to sell.
 In the period the "held for sale" criteria are met, we recognize an impairment charge for any initial adjustment of the long-lived assets.
 During each reporting period after the initial measurement, gains or losses resulting from fluctuations in the fair value less costs to sell are recognized.
 Gains and losses not previously recognized resulting from the sale of a long-lived asset are recognized on the date of sale.
 Assets to be disposed of are separately presented in the consolidated balance sheet and long-lived assets are no longer depreciated or amortized.
 The assets and liabilities of a disposal group, which are classified as held for sale, are presented separately in the appropriate asset and liability sections of the balance sheet.
 Operating results for all periods presented are presented as discontinued operations, net of tax.
 In accordance with the provisions of FASB ASC 205-20, "Discontinued Operations", we elected not to allocate interest of our consolidated debt to discontinued operations.
-As at December 31, 2010, there are no assets "held for sale" by the Company.
+At December 31, 2011, there were no assets "held for sale" by our Company.

-Goodwill and Other Intangible Assets.
-FASB ASC 350, "Intangibles-Goodwill and Others" addresses financial accounting and reporting for acquired goodwill and other intangible assets.
+Goodwill and Other Intangible Assets FASB ASC 350, "Intangibles-Goodwill and Others" addresses financial accounting and reporting for acquired goodwill and other intangible assets.
 Among other things, FASB ASC 350 requires that goodwill and intangible assets with indefinite useful lives no longer be amortized, but rather tested annually for impairment or more frequently if events or circumstances indicate that there may be impairment.
 The goodwill impairment test consists of a comparison of the fair value of our reporting units with their carrying amount.
 If the carrying amount exceeds its fair value, we are required to perform the second step of the impairment test, as this is an indication that goodwill may be impaired.
 The impairment loss is measured by comparing the implied fair value of the reporting unit's goodwill with its carrying amount.
 If the carrying amount exceeds the implied fair value, an impairment loss shall be recognized in an amount equal to the excess.
 After an impairment loss is recognized, the adjusted carrying amount of the intangible asset shall be its new accounting basis.
 Subsequent reversal of a previously recognized impairment loss is prohibited.
 For unamortizable intangible assets, if the carrying amount were to exceed the fair value of the asset we would write down the unamortizable intangible asset to fair value.
-See Note 7-Discontinued Operations, for a discussion of abandonment and impairment charges taken during 2008 within our discontinued operations.

-The results of our test for goodwill impairment showed that the estimated fair values of our reporting units exceeded their carrying values and none of our reporting units were considered to be at risk of failing step one of the impairment test.
-At December 31, 2010, the market capitalization of our common shares was \$115.5 million and the carrying value of net assets was \$90.2 million.
+The results of our test for goodwill impairment showed that the estimated fair values of our reporting units significantly exceeded their carrying values.
 We reconciled our fair value calculations to our overall market capitalization to help determine the reasonableness of our assumptions.
 We concluded that none of our goodwill was impaired.

-Stock-based compensation.
-We account for share-based payment awards in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation", which requires us to recognize compensation expense for all share-based payment awards made to employees and directors including employee stock options, restricted stock units and employee stock purchases ("employee stock purchases") related to the Employee Stock Purchase Plan ("ESPP").
+Stock-based compensation We account for stock-based payment awards in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation", which requires us to recognize compensation expense for all stock-based payment awards made to employees and directors including employee stock options, restricted stock units and employee stock purchases ("employee stock purchases") related to the Employee Stock Purchase Plan ("ESPP").
 We issue new shares upon stock option exercises, upon the vesting of restricted stock units and under our ESPP.